MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A07-inference-1cat_simulation-continued.md

 * assumed "probability of success" ($\pi_0$),
 * "sample size" (the number of observational units or cases in the sample),
-* "number of repetitions" (the number of samples to be generated),
+* "number of repetitions" (the number of samples to be generated - typically we use 10000),
 * "as extreme as" (the observed statistic), and
 * the "direction" (matches the direction of the alternative hypothesis).